borbediana/messagerie/README.md

 #  Messagerie

 This is a Spring Boot application.
 It handles the processing of messages.
+The application has:
+- API layer
+- business/service layer

+Usually, such an application would have also a repository layer.
+The simplicity of the application allowed me to skip over it.

 ## Architecture:
 - Java web server, exposing REST API and WebSockets